ehForwarderBot/ehForwarderBot/docs/guide/master.rst

 * support all, if not most, features of messages,
   including: targeted message reply, chat substitution in text (usually used in @ references), commands, etc.
-  Master channel should be able to process incoming messages with such features, and send messages with such features to slave channels if applicable;
+  Master channel SHOULD be able to process incoming messages with such features, and send messages with such features to slave channels if applicable;
 * be able to invoke and process "additional features"